 What does motivating employees have to do with a manager’s position?

-According to a Gallup report, 2 out of 10 employees will agree that their performance is managed in a way that motivates them to do outstanding work.
+According to a Gallup report, only 2 out of 10 employees will agree that their performance is managed in a way that motivates them to do outstanding work.

 For one thing, managers take on a role model position upon accepting manager status.
 You and other managers alike have a responsibility to your employees and to the company as well.